saros-project/saros/docs/documentation/index.md

 *   Saros **keeps these copies in sync** by transmitting each change to all of the other collaborators.

-## Saros supports up to 5 participants at once
+## Saros supports up to 5 participants at once.

 *   Saros is designed to at least work with two participants in a session - as inherent for pair programming.